Varshil9/Password-Manager/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
+You can connect me on Linkedin - https://www.linkedin.com/in/varshilshah30/